Why car insurance claims get rejected in the UAE?

 5. Using your car for business purposes

-Usually, when you are buying a policy it is mentioned that the policy covers only extends to the driver’s personal use of the vehicle and any business-related activities are not covered.
+Usually, when buying a policy, it is mentioned that it only extends to the driver’s personal use of the vehicle, and any business-related activities are not covered.

-Hence, at the time of claiming if it is found that the vehicle was being used to deliver goods, transportation of passengers or any other activity that might be considered business, your claim would be considered void.
+Hence, at the time of claiming, if it is found that the vehicle was being used to deliver goods, transportation of passengers, or any other activity that might be considered a business, your claim would be considered void.

 6. Crossing the threshold

-There are certain thresholds set by all the insurance providers and if you go above them, they can deny providing you the service regardless of what is covered by your policy and what’s not.
+All the insurance providers set certain thresholds, and if you go above them, they can deny providing you the service regardless of what is covered by your policy and what’s not.

-While buying policy make sure you are aware of the differences among different insurance providers especially regarding limits of coverage for medical expenses in emergencies and damage to personal belongings in the vehicle.
+While buying a policy, make sure you are aware of the differences among different insurance providers, especially regarding limits of coverage for medical expenses in emergencies and damage to personal belongings in the vehicle.

 7. Claim on time

-Companies have set these limits so that the claims are only made for the damages caused by the accident.
+Companies have set these limits so that the claims are only made for the damages caused by accidents.

-To address this issue insurance provider could also demand significant evidence to prove that the claims being made are not for something that has been left unaddressed from a prior accident.
+To address this issue, the insurance provider could also demand significant evidence to prove that the claims being made are not for something that has been left unaddressed from a prior accident.

 8. Lending your vehicle

-Preferably only the owner of the car and the drivers that are named in the insurance policy should be driving the car.
+Preferably only the owner of the car and the drivers named in the insurance policy should be driving the car.